pivotal/docs-tap/contour/how-to-guides/configuring-contour-with-loadbalancer-tls-termination.hbs.md

-# Configure Contour to support TLS termination at an AWS Network LoadBalancer
+# Configure Contour to support TLS termination at an AWS Classic LoadBalancer

 This topic tells you how to configure Contour to accept traffic from an AWS Network LoadBalancer (NLB) that terminates TLS traffic.

-This topic is adapted from the [Contour open source documentation](https://projectcontour.io/docs/1.25/guides/deploy-aws-tls-nlb/#configure).
-Some differences to note:
+This topic is adapted from this [AWS Knowledge Center Post](https://repost.aws/knowledge-center/terminate-https-traffic-eks-acm).
-* This topic tells you how to configure the `tap-values.yaml` file instead of modifying the cluster resources directly.
-* This topic instructs you to leave port 80 open on the Envoy service.
-This is required for TAP, but note that this means routes will be accessible via HTTP.
-  * The topic will include options on how to limit this at the AWS LB level.
-* This topic instructs you to use the default LoadBalancer provisioned with an EKS cluster, instead of using AWS LoadBalancer Controller.

->**Important:** This guide only applies to the Contour package from Tanzu Application Platform v1.7.0 and later.

 ## <a id="prereqs"></a>Prerequisites

 The following are required before proceeding with the configuration:

 - An EKS cluster.
 - The Contour package installed on the cluster, either as part of Tanzu Application Platform or from the [standalone component installation](install.hbs.md).
 - Access to AWS Certificate Manager.
 - A domain (registered in Route53 or elsewhere).
 This topic refers to this domain as `DOMAIN`.
 - A certificate for `*.DOMAIN`.